MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 The StreamingProblem class can handle large problems that exceed local memory limits.
 Unlike with the Problem class, terms in the StreamingProblem are uploaded directly to blob and are not kept in memory.

 The StreamingProblem class uses the same interface as the Problem class.
 See [StreamingProblem](xref:microsoft.quantum.optimization.streaming-problem) usage documentation.

-There are some features that are not yet supported on the StreamingProblem class due to its streaming nature:
+There are some features that are not yet supported on the StreamingProblem class because of its streaming nature:

 - Problem.set_fixed_variables()
 - Problem.evaluate()

 ## OnlineProblem

 The OnlineProblem class creates a problem from the url of the blob storage where an optimization problem has been uploaded.
-It is essentially used to reuse already submitted problems.
+It allows you to reuse already submitted problems.
 It does not support client-side analysis, for example, the `evaluate` and `set_fixed_variables` functions.
 It allows you to download the problem from the blob storage as an instance of the `Problem` class to do any of the client-side operations.
 For an example of how to use the `OnlineProblem` class, have a look at [reusing problem definitions](xref:microsoft.quantum.optimization.reuse-problem-definitions).